Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/lab1v2.md

    **Note**: Please wait till the command gets executed successfully.
 It will take up to 5 minutes.

-1. Open aa new tab in Edge, and browse the following
+1. Open a new tab in Edge, and browse the following

    ```
    http://localhost:4001